Message from Stella, we will be attempting to sing the verses below at our 'phone' service this week.

 PS Please pray for Kate and her family at

-this time as her brother, Eric, died yesterday due to Covid 19.
+this time as her brother, Eric, died recently due to Covid 19.
 May the Lord

 comfort, support and strengthen them all at this difficult time. keep safe